 4. Chemical Formulas.
 You should become familiar with the way in which the symbols of elements are combined to give chemical formulas for neutral (uncharged) molecules and positive or negative ions, such as SiCl4, CaF2, SO4-2, etc.

 5. Chemical Equations.
 You should understand how chemical

 formulas are combined to give chemical equations, which describe

 6. Atomic Structure.
 You should have at least a rough idea of the structure of the atom.
-Be aware that the nucleus, composed of protons and neutrons, is the massive (but tiny) positively charged central core of the atom and is surrounded by one or more negatively charged electrons which occupy most of the volume of the atom but contribute only a tiny fraction of its mass.
-Know what isotopes are.
+Be aware that the nucleus, composed of protons and neutrons, is the massive (but tiny) positively charged central core of the atom.
+It is surrounded by one or more negatively charged electrons which occupy most of the volume of the atom but contribute only a tiny fraction of its mass.
+You should also know what isotopes are.

 8. Concepts from Physics.
-Have some notion of the meaning of force and energy, and of the units in which they are measured in the Standard International (SI) system of units.
-Pressure is a measure of force per unit area; common units of pressure are Pascal, atmosphere, and torr (millimeters of Hg).
+Have some notion of the meaning of force and energy and the units in which they are measured in the Standard International (SI) system of units.
+Pressure is a measure of force per unit area; common units of pressure are pascal (Pa), atmosphere (atm), and torr (Torr).

 9. Concentrations.
 Know some common ways of expressing concentration, such as weight percent and moles of solute per liter of solution (molarity).